Last Updated on 05/10/2023 by secretmoona

 Is the JR Pass refundable?

 Non-activated JR passes may be refundable; however, you need to check the refund policies of the company you purchased with.
-Each supplier has their own policy, so be sure to double-check before making the purchase.
+Each supplier has their policy, so double-check before making the purchase.

-Once the pass has been activated, you will not be able to get any refund.
+Once the pass has been activated, you cannot get any refund.
 The same occurs if your pass has been lost or stolen, so pay extra attention to it.

 Where can I use the Japan Rail Pass?